 - All platforms such as Google, Facebook, Twitter and Apple, as well as chat apps like WhatsApp and Signal, to ensure the consistent display of this information.

-Those issues will be familiar to anyone who has considered seriously the use of blockchain to address the challenges around data transparency and sharing in the music industry and other media sectors.
+Those issues will be familiar to anyone who has considered seriously the use of ide for blockchain development to address the challenges around data transparency and sharing in the music industry and other media sectors.
 The biggest challenges come down to questions of interests, incentives and inertia, which do not bend to technology no matter how innovative or powerful.

 The ease with which misinformation and disinformation spreads and feeds back on itself today is in large part a function of the viral, peer-to-peer architecture of our new information ecosystem.
 It is a feature, not a bug.